 Ubiquiti is well-known in the enterprise segment, but the brand also sells routers for home users.
 We looked at the AmpliFi HD mesh system earlier this year and came away impressed with its performance.
 The AmpliFi lineup is aimed at consumers looking for an all-in-one home networking solution that's easy to get started with.

-The UniFi Dream Machine router I'm reviewing falls under the brand's prosumer UniFi series, and it offers a robust set of features that you don't get with the AmpliFi lineup.
+The UniFi Dream Machine router I'm reviewing falls under the brand's prosumer UniFi series, and it offers a robust set of features that you don't get with the AmpliFi lineup or even many of the best wireless routers aimed at consumers.
 Ubiquiti's UniFi products are targeted at businesses, and they're highly scalable — much more so than a traditional mesh router.
 You can add switches, security cameras, and more access points as needed.

 If you're reading this, you're more interested in finding out how the UniFi Dream Machine fares as a home networking solution.
 The short answer?
 It is outstanding.
 I've been using the Dream Machine for just over two weeks, and here's why you should switch away from your current router to Ubiquiti's latest offering.